learnrelay/learnrelay/content/routes/react-router-relay.md

 > React Router Relay actually uses Relay.Renderer behind the scenes to combine a fragment with a query.
 It makes sure that the data is available before the component gets rendered to the screen.

-## Step 04: Integrating React Router Relay
+## Exercise 04: Integrating React Router Relay

 In this step, we will create two paths for creating and viewing a Pokemon.
 To start, lets first open the `src/index.js` and set our paths: